Business car insurance

 Will my standard policy no-claims discount be affected if I claim on business car insurance?

-If you make a claim on your business car insurance, you’ll need to notify your insurance provider, but it shouldn’t affect the no-claims discount on your standard car insurance policy.
+Making a claim on your business car insurance is unlikely to affect the no-claims discount on your standard car insurance.
+But you’ll still need to notify your insurance provider.

 Why is business car insurance more expensive than standard car insurance?